El Dorado: Pizarro and Orellana

 Gonzalo Pizarro, brother of Francisco, was governor of Quito at the time when the legend of El Dorado was developing.
 In February 1541, he led an expedition out of Quito to the east, hoping to find the country of this golden king.
 He was guided in his choice of direction by the report of a Spaniard who claimed to have been in a place called Cinnamon Valley, and had heard that beyond the valley was a flat, open country whose inhabitants wore golden jewellery.
 Accompanying the expedition as second-in-command was Francisco Orellana, a kinsman of the Pizarros.

 On finding a few cinnamon (cassia) trees, Pizarro enquired among the locals about the way to El Dorado; when they were unable to give him any information, he had them tortured and killed.
-After some aimless searching, the expedition arrived at the banks of the Coca River, where they met an indigenous chief named Delicola.
-Pizarro's reputation preceded him, and Delicola quickly told him what he wanted to hear, that further downstream he would find a wealthy and powerful civilization.
+After some aimless searching, the expedition arrived at the banks of the Coca River, where they met an Indigenous chief named Delicola.
+Pizarro's reputation preceded him, and Delicola told him that a wealthy and powerful civilization could be found farther downstream.
 Pizarro built a boat, and the expedition sailed down the Coca to the Napo River.

 On 25 December, Pizarro was forced to call a halt, as his starving men were threatening to mutiny.
 Delicola, whom they had brought with them as a prisoner, assured them the land they sought was just a few days' journey down the river.
-It was decided that Orellana should take the healthiest men aboard the boat and go in search of food, while Pizarro and the others followed on foot.
+Orellana suggested that he take the healthiest men aboard the boat and go in search of food, while Pizarro and the others followed on foot.
+Pizarro approved the plan, expecting Orellana to return with supplies within twelve days.
 However, Orellana was unable to find sufficient quantities of food to satisfy Pizarro's army, and soon realized that in any case, returning upstream would be impossible.
 He made the decision to abandon Pizarro and sail on.
 Reaching the confluence of the Napo River with the Amazon, his men and he became the first Europeans to sail upon the latter river.
 They successfully navigated its entire length, eventually emerging into the Atlantic Ocean.

 During their voyage, Orellana's party passed through a long stretch of land inhabited by the Omagua.
 Impressed by their religious idols, their skilfully crafted pottery, and their well-maintained trading routes, Orellana took captives and questioned them about their culture.
 They told him that very wealthy people lived a little way inland, but Orellana decided that he lacked the manpower to investigate further.
-Nonetheless, his account of the great wealth of the Omagua would prove influential to future expeditions.
+Nonetheless, early accounts of Orellana's expedition connected the Omagua with gold ornaments, large settlements, and the search for El Dorado, helping to sustain later European interest in expeditions to the Amazon.